mobxjs/mobx/README.md

 ## Utilities

+### mobservable.toJson
+`toJson<T>(value:T):T;`

+Converts a non-cyclic tree of observable objects into a JSON structure that is not observable.
+It is the inverse of `mobservable.fromJson`

 ### mobservable.toPlainValue
 `mobservable.toPlainValue<T>(any:T):T;`

 Converts a (possibly) observable value into a non-observablue value.
 For non-primitive values, this function will always return a shallow copy.
+Similar to `.toJson`, but doesn't recurse deeper into the structures

 ### mobservable.ObserverMixin